dotnet/AspNetCore.Docs/aspnetcore/razor-pages/sdk.md

 The Razor SDK defines two primary targets:

-* `RazorGenerate` &ndash; Code generates *.cs* files from `RazorGenerate` item elements.
+* `RazorGenerate`: Code generates *.cs* files from `RazorGenerate` item elements.
 Use the `RazorGenerateDependsOn` property to specify additional targets that can run before or after this target.
-* `RazorCompile` &ndash; Compiles generated *.cs* files in to a Razor assembly.
+* `RazorCompile`: Compiles generated *.cs* files in to a Razor assembly.
 Use the `RazorCompileDependsOn` to specify additional targets that can run before or after this target.
-* `RazorComponentGenerate` &ndash; Code generates *.cs* files for `RazorComponent` item elements.
+* `RazorComponentGenerate`: Code generates *.cs* files for `RazorComponent` item elements.
 Use the `RazorComponentGenerateDependsOn` property to specify additional targets that can run before or after this target.

 ### Runtime compilation of Razor views